-I am proud and honoured to be the Chief Executive of British American Tobacco.
+I am proud and honoured to be the Chief Executive of BAT.
 I have spent a large part of my career here, which has provided me with amazing opportunities to build and energise teams to deliver sustainable growth for BAT and its shareholders.

 I joined the company in 2004 and became Chairman of BAT France in 2005.
 I went on to be Regional Director for three different regions before becoming Chief Operating Officer in 2017 and then Chief Executive in April 2019.